memoio/memo-gitbook/docs/Introduction.md

 MEMO Protocol

-MEMO Protocol is a modular data layer that can promote data storage, data management and data assetization of blockchain + AI.
+MEMO Protocol is a data layer that can promote data storage, data management and data assetization of blockchain + AI.
 It covers decentralized data storage, on-chain data storage verification, decentralized identity, 100% user management of data, and easy data assetization.
 Through the MEMO protocol, users can control their own data as never before, and the flexibility and scalability of blockchain systems can be improved.

 MEFS